TOAST-DOCS/API-Gateway/en/console-guide.md

 1. Go to DNS Plus service
 2. Create GSLB
 3. Create health check.
-    * For Health check path, registered health check resource path by configuring resource method to use for health check in API Gateway in Pangyo and Pyeongchon regions.
+    * For Health check path, registered health check resource path by configuring resource method to use for health check in API Gateway in Korea (Pangyo) and Korea (Pyeongchon) Regions.
     * A pool that failed health check is excluded from service.
 4. Create Pool
     * For health check in Create Pool, select the health check that you created above.
-    * For endpoint address, enter API Gateway stage domain for Pangyo and Pyeongchon regions.
+    * For endpoint address, enter API Gateway stage domain for Korea (Pangyo) and Korea (Pyeongchon) Regions.
     * For weights and states, set according to redundancy structure (Active, Active-StandBy) that you want to configure.
 5. Check whether or not the status of the pool connected with the GSLB is ACTIVE.

 ### 3. Create custom domain
-1. Create a custom domain to be used in Pangyo and Pyeongchon Region when calling Stage API.
+1. Create a custom domain to be used in Korea (Pangyo) and Korea (Pyeongchon) Region when calling Stage API.
 You have to create a custom domain for each region, and have to create it with the same custom domain.
 2. When creating a custom domain, enter the GSLB domain that you created in GSLB domain

 ### 4. Connect custom domain to stages in each region
-1. Connect the custom domains you created to each API Gateway stage in Pangyo and Pyeongchon Region.
+1. Connect the custom domains you created to each API Gateway stage in Korea (Pangyo) and Korea (Pyeongchon) Region.
 For more information, refer to [Guide to connect Custom Domain with stage](./console-guide/#connect-stage-of-custom-domain).
 2. Check whether or not the API is successfully called to the custom domain and that traffic is distributed according to GSLB configuration.

+## API Gateway Service Gateway Integration
+Service gateways allow clients and API Gateway to communicate with each other inside NHN Cloud, instead of going through the external internet.
+Please refer to the following guide to learn how to integrate API Gateway Service Gateway.

+1. Create a service gateway for the API Gateway service.
+    * To create a service gateway, see the [Service Gateway > Console User Guide](https://docs.nhncloud.com/ko/Network/Service%20Gateway/ko/console-guide/).
+2. In the /etc/hosts file, add the service gateway IP and the domain address of the stage you want to access.
+    * Example: 192.168.1.42 kr1-gateway-example.api.nhncloudservice.com

+> **[Note] Modify the /etc/hosts file** <br>
+> If you don't modify the /etc/hosts file, you won't be able to make API calls to the stage URL.
+You can register and use multiple API Gateway stage domains with a single service gateway IP.